-Report Name Report Description Owner Recipient Frequency Due Date Annual AML Report To inform the Senior Management & the BoD of the Company regarding the Performance of AML function during the year AML Compliance Officer Senior Management , BoD, CySEC Annual 31/03/2022 Annual Compliance Report To inform the Senior Management & the BoD of the Company regarding the Performance of Compliance function during the year Compliance Officer Senior Management , BoD, CySEC Annual 30/04/2022 Annual Internal Audit Report To inform the Senior Management & the BoD of the Company regarding the Internal Auditor during the year Internal Auditor Senior Management , BoD, CySEC Annual 30/04/2022
+Report Name Report Description Owner Recipient Frequency Due by date Annual AML Report To inform the Senior Management & the BoD of the Company regarding the Performance of AML function during the year AML Compliance Officer Senior Management , BoD, CySEC Annual 31/03/2023 Annual Compliance Report To inform the Senior Management & the BoD of the Company regarding the Performance of Compliance function during the year Compliance Officer Senior Management , BoD, CySEC Annual 30/04/2023 Annual Internal Audit Report To inform the Senior Management & the BoD of the Company regarding the Internal Auditor during the year ent & the BoD of any regarding the Internal Management Annual 30/04/2023 Annual Risk Management Report To present the work undertaken by the Risk Manager during the year Risk Manager Senior Management , BoD, CySEC Annual 30/04/2023 Pillar III Disclosures (Market Discipline and Disclosure) based on the Audited figures To disclose information regarding Company's risk management, capital structure, capital adequacy and risk exposures Senior Management BoD, CySEC, Public Annual 31/05/2023

-Annual Risk Management Report gement undertaken by the Risk Senior Management , BoD, CySEC Annual 30/04/2022 Pillar III Disclosures (Market Discipline and Disclosure) based on the Audited figures To disclose information regarding Company's risk management, capital structure, capital adequacy and risk exposures Senior Management BoD, CySEC, Public Annual 31/07/2022 Financial Reporting It is a formal record of the financial activities of the CIF External Auditor BoD, CySEC Annual 30/06/2022 Suitability Report It's a formal report, which is required to be provided to the retail clients of the CIF in order to make a personal recommendation to the client.
-External Auditor BoD, CySEC Annual 30/06/2022 Audited Statement of Eligible Funds A measure of the CIF's ICF.
+Report Name Report Description Owner Recipient Frequency Due by date Financial Reporting It is a formal record of the financial activities of the CIF External Auditor BoD, CySEC Annual 30/04/2023 Suitability Report It's a formal report, which is required to be provided to the retail clients of the CIF in order to make a personal recommendation to the client.
+External Auditor BoD, CySEC Annual 30/06/2023 (by extension from normal 30/04/2023) Audited Statement of Eligible Funds A measure of the CIF's ICF.
 It is expressed based on a risk-based approach taking into account the reliability of the statement of eligible funds and financial instruments.
-External Auditor BoD, CySEC Annual 31/05/2022 Capital Adequacy Reporting A measure of the CIF's capital.
-It is expressed as a percentage and is used to protect depositors and promote the stability and efficiency of financial systems all over the world Risk Management Function/ Financial Department Senior Management, CySEC Quarterly plus Audited 11/05/2021 11/08/2021 11/11/2021 11/02/2022 31/07/2022
+External Auditor BoD, CySEC Annual 12/05/2023 Capital Adequacy Reporting A measure of the CIF's capital.
+It is expressed as a percentage and is used to protect depositors and promote the stability and efficiency of financial systems all over the world Risk Management Function/ Finance Department Senior Management, CySEC Quarterly plus annual audited 11/05/2022 11/08/2022 11/11/2022 11/02/2023 31/05/2023